How I started reading Oracle Cards

 Feel free to take the things that resonate with you as inspiration from myself and others.
 But above all, always trust how you are being led to work on your craft as a card reader and remember that you truly are the oracle.

-Would you like a personalised oracle reading sent to you in the post?
+Would you like a personalised oracle reading sent to you directly in the mail?
 I do a limited amount of them each week and send them with a lot of love from Glastonbury.
 You can order yours here.